Genetics

 Goslings aged just over a month

-West of England ganders usually have some traces of grey under the wings or on the thigh coverts to show their slightly different genetic makeup.
-While a West of England female goose looks a lot like a Pomeranian, Skane or greyback, she will usually have more white on her face and a less well-defined pattern - a very strongly marked bird with no white on the face should raise suspicions that the bird does not carry the dilution gene at all, and may in fact be a gander.
+West of England ganders usually have some traces of grey under the wings or on the thigh coverts, unlike Czech or Embden geese, because of their slightly different genetic makeup.
+While a West of England female goose looks a lot like a Pomeranian, Skane or greyback, she will usually have more white on her face and a less well-defined pattern - a very strongly marked bird with no white on the face should raise suspicions that the bird does not carry either variant of the dilution gene at all, and may in fact be a gander.